 - 1.0 Introduction

 - 2.0 Objectives

 - 3.0 Main Content

-- Management Principles 3.1
+- 3.1 Management Principles

-- 3.2

-- Universal Principles in Management
+- 3.2 Universal Principles in Management

-Why Principles in Management are useful 3.3
+- 3.3 Why Principles in Management are useful

-- Conclusion 4.0
+- 4.0 Conclusion

 - 5.0 Summary

 - 6.0 Tutor Marked Assessment

 - 7.0 Further Reading/References

-In the previous unit, we discussed about basic concepts of management and the functions of management.
+In the previous unit, we discussed about basic concepts of management and the functions of management, communications skill in business and Effective communication in business.
 In this unit, we will be talking about management principles.

+- define management principle

+- universal principles of management

-- define management principle - explain the usefulness of management principles
+- explain the usefulness of management principles